-The Primatology program at the University of Calgary is widely recognized as the best in Canada and among the best in North America.
-Students have the exceptional opportunity to research primate behaviour in Belize, a country known for its verdant jungles, diverse ecosystems, ancient ruins, white sand beaches and the warm Caribbean Sea.
-In the Belizean forest and under the direction of Dr. Kayla Hartwell, you will learn the fundamentals of wild primate research design and data collection through first-hand observation of Howler monkeys (Alouatta pigra).
-Students will be trained in all aspects of conducting fieldwork on wild primates, and specifically the sampling techniques required to collect behavioural and ecological data necessary to primate research.
+The University of Calgary’s Primatology program is widely recognized as the best in Canada and among the best in North America.
+This exceptional opportunity will take you to Belize: a country known for its verdant jungles, diverse ecosystems, ancient ruins, and warm Caribbean Sea.
+In the Belizean forest, you will learn the fundamentals of wild primate research design through first-hand observation of Howler monkeys (Alouatta pigra) and be trained in all aspects of conducting fieldwork, in particular, the sampling techniques required to collect behavioural and ecological data.
 This intensive training will equip you with the ability to carefully plan a relevant and detailed research project proposal that will be submitted at the end of the session in Belize.
-This field experience will also foster the development of other skills necessary to successful fieldwork, including teamwork, individual problem solving, the ability to be flexible in the face of changing circumstances and altered logistical arrangements, field safety, and generally coping with working in another country.
+Over the course of this program, you will gain the necessary skills for successful fieldwork, including teamwork, individual problem solving, flexibility in the face of changing circumstances, field safety, and generally coping with working in another country.

-Students will be based out of Monkey River village, a small, traditional Creole village at the mouth of Monkey River, where you will be immersed in a unique cultural experience.
-Trips to Placencia, the barrier reef and the Tropical Education Centre and Zoo in central Belize will round off your field school experience!
+This field school is based out of Monkey River village – a small, traditional Creole village at the mouth of Monkey River – where you will be immersed in a unique cultural experience.
+Trips to Placencia, the barrier reef, and the Tropical Education Centre and Zoo in central Belize will round off your experience!

 This program is open to students from all majors.
 See the Eligibility section below for more details.